thefab/configparser_extended/README.md

         option2[server_eu]=server_eu2
         option3[server]=server3

-Basically, with a `foo_bar_baz` configuration name, ConfigParserExtended will look for :
+Basically, with a `foo_bar_baz` configuration name, ConfigParserExtended will search for :

 1. `option[foo_bar_baz]`
 2. `option[foo_bar]`
 3. `option[foo]`
 4. `option`

-There is also another "version" of this function which will look for :
+There is also another "version" of this function which will search for :

 1. `option[foo_bar_baz]`
 2. `option[bar_baz]`